bgstieber/APRA-PD-DAS-2019/apra_presentation_outline.md

      + Relies on interpretation, and depends on your goals
  - An Example from WFAA
      + 5ish slides on Large Donor Clustering
+     + Distributions: this shows what the clusters were actually doing
      + Important to describe how it was done (what was the data?), what the results were, how to generate insights (asking better questions and paragraph summaries) and next steps
+     + Implementation: visual of a "future portfolio review"

  - Wrapping Up